 An Cumann Gaelach - Ollscoil Luimnigh (UL)

-Cuallacht Cholmcille - Ollscoil Mhá Nuad (MU)
+Cuallacht Cholmcille - Ollscoil Mhá Nuad (Maynooth Univeristy)

 An Cumann Gaelach - Ollscoil Chathair Bháile Átha Cliath (DCU)